mikke89/RmlUiDoc/pages/data_bindings.md

 3. Bind variables using the data model constructor.
 4. Load the document.

-Then, during the update loop, after the inputs have been submitted but before the `Context::Update` call:
+Then, during the update loop:

+1. Submit inputs to the context as normal.
+Data controllers will update data variables on the client side as necessary, and consequently set the dirty flag on the same variables.
-1. Get dirty state of data variables if desired, and set dirty state on any data changed on the C++-side.
+2. It is now safe to query the data model for dirty data variables if desired, and set dirty state on any data changed on the client side.
-2. Call `Update` on the *data model handle*.
+3. Finally, during the call to `Context::Update`, all data views will be updated with any dirtied data variables.

 Usage of the model constructor and model handle are detailed in the following sections.